Echo-Nie/Drone-inspection-platform/README.md

 - Add user login and permission management system
 - Use SQLite or MongoDB for persistent detection history storage
 - Expose model as an API for integration with other systems
 - Deploy to cloud or server for public access
+-

+## 🌠If you find this project helpful, please give it a ⭐
+If you encounter any issues or have suggestions, feel free to:
+- Open an issue 🐛 on the [Issue Page](https://github.com/Echo-Nie/YOLODrone-InspectionPlatform/issues)
+- Submit a pull request 🚀 via [Pull Requests](https://github.com/Echo-Nie/YOLODrone-InspectionPlatform/pulls)
+- Contact us via email ✉️ at [nyxchaoji123@163.com](nyxchaoji123@163.com)

+Your support and contributions are greatly appreciated! 🌟